 God Works in His Way

-It’s amazing how this chain of events took place which protected Jesus and brought Him out of harms way in order for Him to fulfill His destiny..
+It’s a marvel how this chain of events took place that protected Jesus and brought Him out of harm’s way.
+This took place so Jesus could fulfill His destiny..

 Love in Christ